dnatalchuk/tagscale/README.md

 ### Prerequisites

 - Go 1.23+ (Go toolchain 1.24+ recommended)
 - PostgreSQL 12+ (only required when using database persistence or running the server)
 - AWS credentials with Cost Explorer access
 - Docker (optional)
+- Node.js 18+ (for running the frontend)

 ### Installation